emberlabs/gravatarlib/README.markdown

 	$gravatar->setMaxRating('r');
 ```

+#### WARNING
-**WARNING**: If an invalid maximum rating is specified, this method will throw an exception of class `\InvalidArgumentException`.
+If an invalid maximum rating is specified, this method will throw an exception of class `\InvalidArgumentException`.

 ### enabling secure images

 If your site is served over HTTPS, you'll likely want to serve gravatars over HTTPS as well to avoid "mixed content warnings".
 To enable "secure images" mode, call the method `\Codebite\GravatarLib\Gravatar->enableSecureImages()` before generating any gravatar URLs.
 To check to see if you are using "secure images" mode, call the method `\Codebite\GravatarLib\Gravatar->usingSecureImages()`, which will return a boolean value regarding whether or not secure images mode is enabled.

 ### twig integration